MBcode/ec/test/testing.md

 * New has much better integration with non spot testing; which could have done counts as a backup
 * New, non spot testing could have done more than just count falloff, always worth IDing which files got lost
    * and can do some integrity checks w/o having a gold stnd to compare against
+* New still uses the old's check_urn_ jsonld|rdf but does it only when the next step is missing

+### Below is the new way then the old way, which I will delete in favor of the 2 links above

 ### Sec2: CI spot testing.md